ArjaanBuijk/CarND-Path-Planning-Project/Model-Documentation.md

 |-|-|
 |trajectory___next_lane| Determines the next lane the car will move too (or stay in), using the maneuver recommended by the Bavior module|
 |trajectory___ref_vel|Determines the new safe reference velocity that car can drive at, in the next lane.<br> Strict collision avoidance with the closest object in front of the car in the next lane is enforced.<br>If we are far enough (<b>GAP_TO_OBJECT_AHEAD_FOLLOW</b>=30m), then we will follow it with the object's speed, but if we are too close (<b>GAP_TO_OBJECT_AHEAD_BREAK</b>=15m) we will brake to increase the distance.|
 |trajectory___update| Defines the new trajectory:<br>We re-use that part of the trajectory from the previous cycle that the simulator has not yet consumed, and extend it with new points to reflect the maneuver recommended by the Behavior module.
-We always define a trajectory with a fixed number of points (<b>TRAJ_NPOINTS</b>=50). <br>The points we add to the trajectory, typically between 4-10, are defined along a spline that is defined in the car's local coordinate system and 'merges' with the next lane's center line at 30m distance in ahead of the previous path's end.
-The spline then also goes through the next lanes's center line at 60m and 90m distance.<br>The points we add to the remainder of the previous path are spaced with a distance that reflects the new reference velocity.<br> This approach works really nice to avoid jerk and completely eliminates the need to use Polynial Trajectory Generation (PTG).
+We always define a trajectory with a fixed number of points (<b>TRAJ_NPOINTS</b>=50). <br>The points we add to the trajectory, typically between 4-10, are defined along a spline that is defined in the car's local coordinate system and 'merges' with the next lane's center line at 30m distance ahead of the previous path's end.
+The spline also goes through the next lanes's center line at 60m and 90m distance.<br>The points we add to the remainder of the previous path are spaced with a distance that reflects the new reference velocity.<br> This approach works really nice to avoid jerk and completely eliminates the need to use Polynial Trajectory Generation (PTG).

 ## 7. Result and Summary